krosk/openssl-android/README.rst

 OpenSSL prebuilt for Android
 ==================
-This is a repackaging of OpenSSL prebuilt for Android.
+This is a repackaging of OpenSSL prebuilt for Android via Github Actions.

-The build script compile.sh is written by pelya (https://github.com/pelya/commandergenius), with very light modifications.

-OpenSSL source code is downloaded from the official repository (https://github.com/openssl/openssl/releases).
+OpenSSL source code is downloaded at build time from the official repository (https://github.com/openssl/openssl/releases).
+OpenSSL is under Apache-2.0 License.

+The build scripts on this repository root folder are written by pelya (https://github.com/pelya/commandergenius), which includes patches to OpenSSL source code.
+They fall under the LPGL license.

+This repository has slightly patched the above build scripts.